phelluy/trsltx/README.md

 `cargo install`is the recommend method: it takes into accound bug fixes both in the parser `ltxprs`and in the translator `trsltx`.

+**Note:** We pay tribute to the pioneering spirit of **Fabrice Bellard**, creator of TextSynth (and QEMU, FFmpeg, etc.), whose early work on constrained inference inspired this tool.
+Although we now prioritize `llama.cpp` for local inference, the "spirit of constraints" comes directly from his work.

-The translation is completed using a Large Language Model (LLM) available on the Texsynth server.
+The translation is completed using a Large Language Model (LLM) available on a local `llama.cpp` server (default) or the TextSynth server.
 It may contain some LaTeX errors.
 Therefore, it is essential to review and manually correct the translated code as necessary.

-`trsltx` uses a unique feature of the Textsynth API, which allows the possibility to use a formal BNF grammar to constraint the generated output.
+`trsltx` uses a unique feature of the TextSynth (and now `llama.cpp`) API, which allows the possibility to use a formal grammar to constraint the generated output.
 See [https://textsynth.com/documentation.html#grammar](https://textsynth.com/documentation.html#grammar).

 The original LaTeX file is split in not too long chunks by using markers